-The idea that ethical values and service to the community of investors should be intimately embedded in the practices of business, as you may recall, was also an important underlying theme of my idealistic thesis of 54 years ago.
+The idea that ethical values and service to the community of investors should be intimately embedded in the practices of business, of course, was also an important underlying theme of my idealistic thesis of 56 years ago.
 That old idealism remains with me intact-heck, it is even stronger!-today.
 So I'll now turn to some thoughts on what business careers should be all about, and on the meaning of success.
 I hope that my reflections will be especially helpful to you students as you begin to consider your role in this opportunity-rife, risk-ridden modern world, and what contribution you can make to mankind.
 I turn these ideas as a good preacher should, with an anecdote.

 The Reverend Fred Craddock, a remarkable preacher from Georgia, may have been imagining things-the way preachers are wont to do-but he says this story really happened.
-Dr.

-Craddock was visiting in the home of his niece.
+Dr. Craddock was visiting in the home of his niece.
 There was this old greyhound dog there, just like the ones who race around a track chasing those mechanical rabbits.
 His niece had taken the dog in to prevent it from being destroyed because its racing days were over.

 Here's how Dr. Craddock recounts the conversation.
 "I said to the dog, are you still racing?"
 "No," he replied.
 "Well, what's the matter?
 Did you get too old to race?"
 "No, I still had some race in me."
 "Well, what then?
 Did you not win?"
 "I won over a million dollars for my owner."
 "Well, what was it?
 Bad treatment?"
 "Oh, no," the dog said, "they treated us royally when we were racing."
 "Did you get crippled?"
 "No." "Then why?", Craddock pressed, "Why?"
 The dog answered, "I quit."
 "You quit?"
 "Yes," he said, "I quit."
 "Why did you quit?"
 At last, the reason: "I just quit.
-Because after all that running and running, I found out that the rabbit I was chasing wasn't even real."
+Because after all that running and running and running, I found out that the rabbit I was chasing wasn't even real."
+While I've received more accolades than I could ever deserve during these later years of my own long career, I must confess that even I challenge myself as to whether the rabbit I've been chasing is real.